psrivera90/operations-ATM/README.md

 1. Clone this repository to your local machine git clone https://github.com/psrivera90/operationsATM.git

-2. Navigate to the project folder. cd operationsATM
+2. Navigate to the project folder cd operationsATM

 3. Check out the .feature files in the cypress/features/ folder to see the test scenarios in Gherkin.